Moms of Tweens and Teens

 From the moment she was born to fireworks going off outside, it was love at first sight.

-Early in the morning on the 4th of July I got the call that her water broke.
-I took a quick shower, threw on some clothes and brushed my teeth.
-When I arrived at the hospital I waited with her and her boyfriend for over twelve hours.
+Early in the morning on the 4th of July, I got the call that her water had broken.
+I took a quick shower, threw on some clothes, and brushed my teeth.
+When I arrived at the hospital, I waited with her and her boyfriend for over twelve hours.

-We discover joy in the strangest of places – through circumstances and situations we never would have chosen and we can’t help but wonder, “How could this have happened?
-It doesn’t make sense.”
+We discover joy in the strangest of places – through circumstances and situations that don’t look the way we envisioned.

 Joy doesn’t always come packaged the way we expect.